Updated on 23rd of June 2026

 Live answering services have their place, but they do not scale, they are expensive, and quality shifts from agent to agent.
 IVR systems route calls but do not resolve them.
 An AI receptionist built for home services does the full job, automatically and consistently, at a price that makes sense as you grow.

-If you are ready to stop losing jobs to unanswered calls, see how Sameday's AI phone answering service for home services works for your business and book a demo today.
+If you are ready to stop losing jobs to unanswered calls, see how Sameday's AI phone answering service for home services works for your business and book a free demo today.